Offshore wind farms development

 Located 131km from shore, Beck A covers an area of 515km², whereas Beck B covers 599km².
 The boundaries for the two wind farms were finalised in 2012.

 The project is being developed by Forwind, a consortium formed by RWE Innogy UK, SSE, Statkraft and Statoil in November 2008.
-It was then awarded the licence to develop the Dogger Bank Zone in January 2010, as part of The Crown Estate’s third round for UK offshore wind farms.
+It was awarded the licence to develop the Dogger Bank Zone in January 2010, as part of The Crown Estate’s third round for UK offshore wind farms.

 Dogger Bank will generate 8TWh of renewable energy a year, which is sufficient to power approximately 1.8 million households annually.
 It is also expected to generate approximately 4,750 direct and indirect jobs over approximately 25 years, and more than £1.7bn (approximately $2.56bn) for the UK economy.